sregi-beep/sregi-beep.github.io/research/index.md

 ---
 layout: default
-title: Assumptions & Sensitivities
+title: Research and Data
 ---

-## Assumptions & Sensitivities
+## Research and Data

 Here are the key assumptions and sensitivity tables for our valuations.